Welcome to Shenandoah University’s Shenandoah River Campus at Cool Spring Battlefield.

 Follow the Stops Below to Tour the Battlefield

 The tour begins at the kiosk located near the end of the parking lot located closest to the Shenandoah River.
 The walking tour is approximately 2 miles round-trip and takes you over some uneven terrain so please watch your step.
 Please see the trail map on the last page of this guide to assist you in navigating the property.
 Tour markers are also located along the trail to assist in navigation.

-From the kiosk proceed back to the paved trail (located to your right if you are facing the kiosk) and turn left positioning yourself so that you are looking at the majestic white home “The Retreat” and have a view of the road which passes to the left of the house.
-The distance from the kiosk to your next stop is .03 miles.
+From the kiosk proceed back to the paved trail (located to your right if you are facing the kiosk), follow for .03 miles and turn left positioning yourself so that you are looking at the majestic white home “The Retreat” and have a view of the road which passes to the left of the house.

 “Send a force across the river and develop the enemy.”